raspberrypilearning/sleep-tracker/en/step_2.md

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">

 <span style="color: #0faeb0">Accelerometers</span> are used in many devices.
-They can tell if we're moving, like when we run or jump, and they help our tablets and smartphones know which way they're being held.
+They can tell if we're moving, like when you run or jump, and they help our tablets and smartphones know which way they're being held.
 These clever sensors make games more fun, letting you control how a character moves by tilting a controller.
-So next time you play a game, remember that accelerometers are making it super cool!

 </p>

 ### Roll

-We need to check **if** the micro:bit has been rolled right **or** left.
+You need to check **if** the micro:bit has been rolled right **or** left.

-If this happens, we will assume there has been movement during sleep.
+If this happens, you will assume there has been movement during sleep.

 --- task ---